TheFutureGadgetsLab/AdventOfCodeBot/README.md

 | `!stats [AOC_USERNAME]` | Send individual stats for a user.
 Can be called with and without an argument, without an argument it will use the account that is registered with your user. |

 ## Running the bot
-1. Clone this repo to your machine with `git clone REPO_URL`.
+1. Clone this repo to your machine with `git clone https://github.com/TheFutureGadgetsLab/AdventOfCodeBot.git`.
 2. Run `python3 -m pip install requirements`
 3. Run `python3 main.py`